This page is designed to answer the following questions:

 A PDP is a formal record of your learning and development.
 It is also a way to identify your learning needs and document what you need to do to achieve them.
 You will usually complete your PDP with your line manager and discuss what training or self-study would be useful to you and increase your effectiveness in your role.

 Other individuals that may have some input into your PDP are in-house Training Managers, other colleagues and even clients.
-Ultimately, however, the final plan will be decided by yourself and your manager.
+Ultimately, however, the final plan will be decided by you and your manager.

 When deciding your training needs, you should keep in mind that your learning should benefit the organisation you work for.
 For example, it is unlikely that a health and social care company would be willing to pay for staff to go on a welding course!

 Several factors will influence how you and your manager decide on your learning needs.
 These include:

 - Your current skillset (e.g. do you need any refreshers?)

-- Your weaknesses (e.g. maybe you need to brush up your Numeracy or IT skills)
+- Your weaknesses (e.g. maybe you need to brush up on your Numeracy or IT skills)

 - Your career goals (e.g. leadership training for those wishing to advance)

 - Organisational needs (e.g. do a certain number of staff need to be trained as first-aiders or fire marshalls?)

 - Service/setting needs (e.g. do staff need training on certain equipment in the service, such as a hoist?)

 - Client needs (e.g. does the client require staff with specialist healthcare training such as for epilepsy or diabetes?)

 How to Write a Personal Development Plan

 Next, take a look at your own long-term goals and see what sort of training and development is essential or desirable to achieve them.
-It is also important to consider how this training would be beneficial to your organisation.
+It is also important to consider how this training would benefit your organisation.